Joan Bennett Kennedy facts for kids

 |

-Virginia Joan Kennedy (née Bennett, born September 2, 1936) is an American socialite who was the first wife of U.S. Senator Ted Kennedy.
+Virginia Joan Kennedy (née Bennett, born September 2, 1936) is an American socialite.
+She was the first wife of U.S. Senator Ted Kennedy.

 Early life

 Virginia Joan Bennett was born at Mother Cabrini Hospital in New York City.
-She was raised in a Roman Catholic family, in suburban Bronxville, New York.
-Her parents were Harry Wiggin Bennett Jr. (1907–1981), and Virginia Joan Stead (1911–1976).
-Her father was a graduate of Cornell University and later worked as an advertising executive.
-Bennett grew up with one younger sister, Candace "Candy," (born 1938).
+She was raised in a Roman Catholic family in suburban Bronxville, New York.
+Her parents were Virginia Joan Stead (1911–1976) and Harry Wiggin Bennett Jr. (1907-1981) Her father was a graduate of Cornell University and worked as an advertising executive.
+She grew up with one younger sister, Candace (“Candy”), born 1938.
 She attended Manhattanville College (then a Sacred Heart college), in Purchase, New York.
-Manhattanville was also the alma mater of her future mother-in-law, Rose Kennedy, as well as her future sisters-in-law Jean Kennedy Smith and Ethel Skakel Kennedy.
+Manhattanville was also the alma mater of her future mother-in-law Rose Kennedy and future sisters-in-law Jean Kennedy Smith and Ethel Skakel Kennedy.
 In 1982, Bennett received an MA in Education from Lesley College, now known as Lesley University.
 As a teenager, she worked as a model in television advertising.

 Marriage, family and divorce